Blog/Testimonials·7 min read

 3. Thank-you testimonial request email

 Lead with gratitude before making the ask.
-It sets a warm, genuine tone, not transactional.
-This works because gratitude softens the ask.
-It feels like appreciation first, request second.
+Sets a warm, genuine tone rather than a transactional one.
+Works because gratitude softens the request, making it feel like appreciation first, ask second.

 Real example: Biscuiteers